 Pest Control Frequency of the Visit

-Some exterminators liken their task to house cleaning: the longer you go between cleanings, the harder it is to get the job done.
+The longer you go between cleanings, the harder it is to get the job done.
 For this reason, exterminators will often have a higher-cost initial visit followed by cheaper maintenance visits.

 When researching prices it’s important to learn if the estimates are for an initial visit, a one-time visit only, or a regular monthly, semi-monthly, or quarterly visit.